rg-engineering/ioBroker.heatingcontrol/README.md

 * (René) see issue #19: handling of enums created in iobroker admin fixed
 * (René) see issue #13: check order of periods; if order is wrong (next time is smaller than previous) then time si not used for cron and a warning appears in log
 * (René) see issue #21: check temperatures after changing of period settings (e.g. time)
+* (René) see issue #25: select OID for target and current of thermostat in admin overworked

 ### 0.2.2 (2019-09-13)